mwalczyk/mwalczyk.github.io/blog-ray-marching.md

 We know that a ray has two components: an origin and a direction.
 We are going to imagine that each ray starts at the camera and passes through an imaginary "image plane" that sits somewhere in front of our camera.
 Remember that all of our code will execute inside of a single fragment shader, so there is a bit of a leap, where we somehow have to describe a 3D world from the 2D plane that our fragment shader executes over.
 A fragment shader executes once for each pixel that makes up our final, rendered image.
 At each pixel location, we can derive a UV-coordinate in the range [0.0, 1.0].
 In TouchDesigner, this is passed from the [vertex shader to the fragment shader](https://www.khronos.org/opengl/wiki/Type_Qualifier_(GLSL)#Shader_stage_inputs_and_outputs) as the variable `vUV.st`.

-> Aside: If you are following along with this tutorial and not using TouchDesigner, the specifics of where your
+> If you are following along with this tutorial and not using TouchDesigner, the specifics of where your
 > UV-coordinates come from will be implementation defined.
 Regardless of what framework / toolkit you're using, you
 > just need to be able to draw a full-screen quad and calculate UV-coordinates, either by normalizing the built-in
 > variable `gl_FragCoord.xy`, or otherwise.
 Also, if you are rendering an image that is not square, you will need to